 Until all the devices in our homes talk to each other seamlessly, we'll have to make do with IFTTT.
-But that's ok because we really like it, and Google Home plays nice with it too.
+But that's OK because we really like it, and Google Home plays nice with it too.
 First you'll need to make sure the IFTTT app is installed, then log yourself in.

 Remember Assistant is contextual

 One of the Assistant's key advantages over Google Now is that you can ask follow-up questions and it will remember the context.
-Try asking something like, "What's the capital of Spain?" and then follow it up with, say, "And what's the most populous city?".
+Try asking something like, "Hey Google, what's the capital of Spain?" and then follow it up with, say, "And what's the most populous city?".
 It means you can treat Google Home a little bit more like an actual assistant, and less like a piece of tech.